intelligent-soft-robots/o80/readme.md

 o80 provides [helper functions](https://github.com/intelligent-soft-robots/o80/blob/master/include/o80/pybind11_helper.hpp) which will generate the bindings automatically.
 See the [example](https://github.com/intelligent-soft-robots/o80_example/blob/master/srcpy/wrappers.cpp).
 The macro for the creation of the pybind11 module need to be added to the [CMakeLists.txt](https://github.com/intelligent-soft-robots/o80_example/blob/master/CMakeLists.txt#L42).

+The [o80::create_python_bindings](https://github.com/intelligent-soft-robots/o80/blob/e050f1ae16b47c4000f85fb237ded7835b3b3daa/include/o80/pybind11_helper.hpp#L73) function is templated over the Driver and the Standalone class, but other arguments (...
+DriverArgs).
+These correspond to the signature of the Driver's constructor.
+For example, this driver's constructor takes two double as arguments.
+Thus, the corresponding [create_python_bindings function](https://github.com/intelligent-soft-robots/o80_example/blob/c83398d19cd8bb69930fabe42b7cabf1a1d8fa38/srcpy/wrappers.cpp#L6) is templated over two doubles.

+Note: important detail.
+The name of the pybind11 library compiled and binded in the CMakeLists.txt has to match the name of the library passed in the PYBIND11_MODULE macro (as in [here](https://github.com/intelligent-soft-robots/o80_example/blob/c83398d19cd8bb69930fabe42b7cabf1a1d8fa38/CMakeLists.txt#L45) and [here](https://github.com/intelligent-soft-robots/o80_example/blob/c83398d19cd8bb69930fabe42b7cabf1a1d8fa38/srcpy/wrappers.cpp#L4).

 ## Step5: compilation